orrockjs2/EC2DiscordBot/README.md

 Additionally, an EC2 instance with appropriate perms, read about security for an EC2 and connecting to one here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html

 you will also need an instance_id.txt file with your ec2 instance id

-### TODO:

-    1. add cost analyzer to bot
-    2. add howto for launching